19hours/sg-statutes/Acts/Income Tax Act.md

 4\.
 Where more than one individual is entitled to claim a deduction in respect of the same child under paragraph 1 or the proviso to section 39(2)(e), the deduction shall be apportioned in such manner as appears to the Comptroller to be reasonable.

-5.—(1) Where a married woman, divorcee or widow maintained, in the year immediately preceding the year of assessment, a child who is a citizen of Singapore as at 31st December of that year, the following deductions shall, without prejudice to any deduction allowable under paragraph 1 or proviso (A) to section 39(2)(e), be allowable to her only:
+5.—(1) Where a married woman, divorcee or widow maintained, in the year immediately preceding the year of assessment 2008, 2009, 2010 or 2011, a child who is a citizen of Singapore as at 31st December of that year, the following deductions shall, without prejudice to any deduction allowable under paragraph 1 or proviso (A) to section 39(2)(e), be allowable for that year of assessment to her only:

 (a)